Plus vegan crème fraîche and bacon from skinny pasta

 - Add the skinny pasta and mix well.

-- Heat the Air Fryer for 10 minutes at a temperature of 220 degrees Celsius (428 F).
+- Heat the Air Fryer for 10 minutes at 200 degrees Celsius (392 F).
 Arrange the pasta in the air fryer, and drizzle the rest of the marinade over it.
 Close and fry for about ten minutes.
 After five minutes, mix with tongs.
-Continue frying for another five minutes or more until you get the desired degree of crispiness.
+Continue frying for a few more moments until you get the desired crispiness.
+Fettuccine noodles will take a shorter time because they are thinner.

-- If you want extra crispy bacon, start making the bacon several hours in advance: first, follow the above instructions, then switch to the dehydrate program and activate until you get the desired level of crispness.
+- If you want extra crispy bacon, start making the bacon several hours in advance: switch to the dehydrate program and activate for a few hours, until you get the desired level of crispness.

 - The chestnut soup is based on the excellent recipe from the Epicurious website